 This test captures airborne mold spores in a cassette for analysis.
 If you are having mold illness related symptoms this is typically the best test you can do because it detects spores currently in the air.
 The drawback is if you have mold that is not currently sporing, it will not be detected.
 This test works best when you disturb the air by using compressed air to kick up some dust in the room.
 This is one of the tests that Claro offers.

-do a treatment because the test may capture lots of mold spores but then when the lab goes and tries to culture those cells they will not grow because they are all dead.
+Similar to non-viable testing, but with the added benefit of identifying whether the spores captured are viable (actively growing).
+This test is useful for understanding if the mold is still spreading.
+We typically take this test right after we do a treatment because the test may capture lots of mold spores but then when the lab goes and tries to culture those cells they will not grow because they are all dead.
 This is the other test that Claro offers.

 This test collects dust samples to analyze for mold DNA.
 It identifies specific mold species and toxins present in the home.